 YORGOS Prinos Man with Hood (2014)

 At a time when ideologies tend to divide people instead of uniting them, the question of who is going to pick up the pieces of European ruins remains more pressing than ever.
 Time is running short and while we can continue in our chosen forms of activism (weather through art or other forms of voicing public opinion) but if we really want to redress climate change or the dominance of xenophobia before it is too late, we must try to fight for democracy on local regional and national levels.
 Led by Yanis Varoufakis, the former Greek finance minister, European spring is an electoral wing of a new political movement DIEM25.
 Their agenda dares to indulge in utopianism; striving to breathe new life into the old, tribal European politics with obsolete national parties, by bringing together artists, activists, academics and politicians to launch campaigns that would rebalance power between the local and national level, in order to help Europeanize the European elections.
 The DIEM25 addresses this question of what to do next on a practical level, thinking through ways we can act on the widespread loss of faith in politics and politicians today.

 Depression Era The Tourists – a campaign (#make yourselves at home), 2015-ongoing

-The way a sense of impasse and malaise that manifests itself in different ways in our everyday lives and in the public domain is one of the main threads that shape the Anatomy of Political Melancholy.
+The way a sense of impasse and malaise manifest itself in different ways in our everyday lives is one of the main threads that shape the Anatomy of Political Melancholy.
 The artists in the exhibition explore the current political discontent, particularly in Europe at this critical moment for the continent, highlighting its effects on the older and the younger generation; on the human psyche as well physical body.